 - Third-party Royalties Existing royalties on approved or late-stage development therapies with high commercial potential.
 A royalty is the contractual right to a percentage of top-line sales from a licensee's use of a product, technology or intellectual property.
 The majority of our current portfolio consists of third-party royalties. - Synthetic Royalties Newly-created royalties on approved or late-stage development therapies with strong proof of concept and high commercial potential.
 A synthetic royalty is the contractual right to a percentage of top-line sales by the developer or marketer of a therapy in exchange for funding.
 A synthetic royalty may also include contingent milestone payments.
 We also fund ongoing R&D for biopharmaceutical companies in exchange for future royalties and milestones if the product or indication we are funding is approved. - Launch and Development Capital Tailored supplemental funding solutions, generally included as a component within a transaction, increasing the scale of our capital.
 Launch and development capital is generally provided in exchange for a long-term stream of fixed payments with a predetermined schedule around the launch of a drug.
-Launch and development capital may also include a direct investment in the public equity of a company. - Mergers and Acquisitions ("M&A") Related We acquire royalties in connection with M&A transactions, often from the buyers of biopharmaceutical companies when they dispose of the non-strategic assets of the target company following the closing of the acquisition.
+Launch and development capital may also include a direct investment in the public equity of a company.
+The funding of launch and development capital is generally reflected on our statements of cash flows as Purchases of available for sale debt securities. - Mergers and Acquisitions ("M&A") Related We acquire royalties in connection with M&A transactions, often from the buyers of biopharmaceutical companies when they dispose of the non-strategic assets of the target company following the closing of the acquisition.
 We also seek to partner with companies to acquire other biopharmaceutical companies that own significant royalties.
 We may also seek to acquire biopharmaceutical companies that have significant royalties or where we can create royalties in subsequent transactions.